NushaMBZ/aide-memoire/AGM4367/N Unit-02 S-08.md

 - Deadweight loss: The tax will create a deadweight loss, which is the loss of economic efficiency due to the tax.

 ## Tax Incidence
-Tax incidence refers to who ultimately bears the burden of a tax.
-The tax incidence may not be the same as the person who is legally liable to pay the tax.
+Tax incidence refers to <mark style="background: #ABF7F7A6;">who ultimately bears the burden of a tax.</mark> The tax incidence may not be the same as the person who is legally liable to pay the tax.

 The tax incidence will depend on the elasticity of demand and supply.
 Elasticity measures how responsive the quantity demanded or supplied is to a change in price.
 If demand is inelastic, consumers are less likely to change their consumption in response to a price change.
 This means that the burden of the tax will fall more heavily on consumers.
 If supply is elastic, producers are more likely to change their production in response to a price change.
 This means that the burden of the tax will fall more heavily on producers.